Divine1/apachetika/README.md

 Output
 	Two files will be generated in the current path where you executed the command.

-	1. contents.txt - contains the text extracted from pdf
+	1. contents.txt - contains the text extracted from pdf.
+The file will be empty if input pdf has image.
+Additional improvements in code can help to extract data from pdf.
-	2. metadata.txt - contains the metadata of the the pdf
+	2. metadata.txt - contains the metadata of the the pdf.

 ### About Apache Tika